The four weirdest motorsport series you’ve never seen – Axon's Automotive Anorak

 Red Max, plus of course everyone’s favourite baddie, Dick Dastardly and his sniggering sidekick dog Muttley, tackled various wild races behind the wheels of their crazy cars, including the Compact Pussycat, the Turbo Terrific, the Crimson Haybailer and Dastardly’s Mean Machine.

-As regular Festival of Speed visitors will know, each of these racing machines, plus all of the remaining Wacky Races vehicles not mentioned, as well as their driver and passenger characters, have been brought to life by Goodwood for a number of years now.
+As regular Festival of Speed presented by Mastercard visitors will know, each of these racing machines, plus all of the remaining Wacky Races vehicles not mentioned, as well as their driver and passenger characters, have been brought to life by Goodwood for a number of years now.
 Despite the actual life-size drivable cars created by Goodwood, the wondrous world of the Wacky Races remains the work of complete fantasy, of course.

 Other bizarre and equally wacky forms of motor sport do actually exist in reality, however, from truck racing the world over, to ice racing in Scandinavia in the 1950s (and more recently in the French Alps), plus the wondrously tongue-in-cheek 24 Hours of LeMons for clapped-out ‘ordinary’ cars in the USA.